pete-mba5/pete-mba5.github.io/_posts/2023-12-18-picture-of-the-day.markdown

 categories: jekyll update
 ---

 I finished "Homenatge als caiguts" d'Albert Sanchez Pinol.
-It is very positive book with very short stories.
+It is a very positive book with very short stories.
 I liked it a lot.

 I am confident that this year I will reach the mark of 1 book read per week.
 However, I am afraid that next year I will only consider fiction books for this challenge.
 Somehow non-fiction books do not make me that happy.